 where the sum runs over all SSYTs of shape $\l/\m$.
 To obtain the usual Schur function one sets $\m =\emptyset$.

-0in For any positive integer $n$, the Schur function indexed by the partition $(n)$ is called the $n$\emph{-th homogeneous symmetric function} and will be denoted by $h_n$.
-That is,
+For any positive integer $n$, the Schur function indexed by the partition $(n)$ is called the $n$\emph{-th homogeneous symmetric function} and will be denoted by $h_n$.
+That is, $h_n:=s_{(n)}.$

-0in For any two Young diagrams $\l$ and $\m$, we let $\l \times \m$ denote the diagram obtained by joining the corners of the leftmost, lowest box in $\l$, i.e the box in position $(\ell(\l),1)$, with the rightmost, highest box of $\m$, i.e. the box in position $(1,\m_1)$.
-0.1in { { \young(:::\hfil\hfil,:::\hfil,\hfil\hfil\hfil,\hfil\hfil)} 0in $\l\times \m$ where $\l=(2,1)$ and $\m=(3,2)$.
-0in \centerline{Figure.
-2} } .1in It follows directly from the combinatorial definition of Schur functions that $s_{\l \times \m} = s_{\l}s_{\m}$.
-One defines similarly $A \times B$, when $A$ and $B$ are skew shapes.
-0in The \emph{Littlewood-Richardson coefficients} are defined via the Hall inner product on symmetric functions (see \cite[ pg.
-306]{s}) as follows:
+For any two Young diagrams $\l$ and $\m$, we let $\l \times \m$ denote the diagram obtained by joining the corners of the leftmost, lowest box in $\l$, i.e the box in position $(\ell(\l),1)$, with the rightmost, highest box of $\m$, i.e., the box in position $(1,\m_1)$. \